 - Body Shaper:

-A body shaper is designed to reduce the size of your stomach, waistline, and hips area.
+A slimming body shaper is designed to reduce the size of your stomach, waistline, and hip area.
 Body shapers usually come in a thong design, but there are also designs available like boy shorts or briefs, which vary in cut from control top (high coverage) to no rise at all (hip hugger).

 - Strapless Bra: